cobbler/libcobblersignatures/docs/json-specification.rst

 File structure
 ##############

-The file should be a single JSON Object which has a single key with the name `breeds`.
+The file should be a single JSON object which has a single key with the name `breeds`.
 This key should contain a single sub-object with key-value pairs for each operating system group.

 Currently the following operating system groups are existing: